Run a Benchmark

 What the harness controls — hooks/

 The hooks/ directory holds lifecycle scripts the harness runs at specific phases.
-Both scripts receive $WORKDIR (the per-task agent CWD) and $PORT (a pre-allocated free TCP port) as environment variables.
-Neither is ever copied to the agent's working directory.
+Both scripts receive these environment variables, and neither script is ever copied to the agent's working directory:

 hooks/preflight.sh